Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy

 \subsection{Resonance tracking implementation}

 The nonlinear response of the sample is measured using a sequence of uniformly spaced excitation amplitudes (monochromatic waves) that includes loading (increasing) followed by unloading (decreasing).
+In addition, a continuous acquisition at \qty[per-mode = symbol]{1}{\mega\sample\per\second} of the input and response signals is used to evaluate the amplitude and phase shift during the whole measurement process.
+This supplementary data provide information about the response of the system to the resonance tracking procedure.

 The course of the experiment, including all resonance tracking-related quantities, is shown in Fig. \ref{fig:protocol}, where the full temporal evolution is shown in the central column and a zoom in a short time window is reported in the left column using continuously recorded data.
+Results from continuous acquisition are shown as solid lines, where results from the discrete acquisition are reported as symbols.
 The excitation amplitude $A$ starts at a low amplitude (\qty{0.5}{\volt}) and it grows up to \qty{150}{\volt} with a step of approx. \qty{2.5}{\volt}.
 After reaching its maximum, $A$ decreases to the initial amplitude.
 For each amplitude, the nominal source frequency $f$ is defined applying the resonance tracking procedure.

-As discussed previously, continuous signal acquisition of both injected (divided by 100) and received signals is performed.
-Discrete signals are also recorded (both source and received).
-For each amplitude of excitation, a \qty{5}{\milli\second} long signal is recorded once standing wave conditions are reached, i.e., starting \qty{10}{\milli\second} after the amplitude change occurred and ending just before the switch to the following amplitude.
-Signals allow to calculate the temporal evolution of the amplitude of the source and received signals $y\tx$ and $y\rx$ (blue and orange curves/symbols in Fig. \ref{fig:protocol}ab), the frequency of the received signal $f$ (subplots g and h) and the phase difference (subplots d and e).
-Results from continuous acquisition are shown as solid lines only in plots in the left column, where results from discrete acquisition are reported as symbols.